History contributes enormously to a pupils’ understanding of the world and its interdependence, achievements and aspirations.

 - Learning journey - Years 7-9

-In Year 7 students focus on the Medieval world, exploring events such as the Church and Kingship in the Middle Ages as well as major socio-economic events such as the Black Death and Peasants’ Revolt.
+In Year 7 pupils focus on the Medieval world, exploring events such as the Church and Kingship in the Middle Ages as well as major socio-economic events such as the Black Death and Peasants’ Revolt.

-In Year 8 students focus on the 16th and 17th centuries, with topics including the German Reformation and the importance of Martin Luther, Henry VIII, the Spanish Armada, Gunpowder Plot and the English Civil War.
+In Year 8 pupils focus on the 16th and 17th centuries, with topics including the German Reformation and the importance of Martin Luther, Henry VIII, the Spanish Armada, Gunpowder Plot and the English Civil War.